Isle of Anglesey County Council

 Citrus peel can be preserved in brine.

-In the same way as for additional ingredients above, you can apply other treatments to your products than those listed, but if you do so you cannot describe them using a regulated product name.
+In the same way as for additional ingredients above, you can apply other treatments to your products than those listed, but if you do so you must not describe them using a regulated product name.

 SULPHUR DIOXIDE